uber-common/bark/README.md

 	// Return a logger with the specified key-value pairs set, to be  included in a subsequent normal logging call WithFields(keyValues LogFields) Logger

+	// Return map fields associated with this logger, if any (i.e. if this logger was returned from WithField[s])
+	// If no fields are set, returns nil
+	Fields() Fields
 }
 ```